avibrahms/mev-research/FRPs/active/classify-sophisticated-mevs.md

 Some MEV opportunities involve multiple target addresses, accross multiple bundles, those aren't straightforward and are not easily identifiable by mev-explore.
 Whether for arbitrage, liquidation, sandwitch, front-running, back-running or more, there is a need to detect complex attacks.

 ## Plan and Deliverables
 We propose to build a series of machine learning algorithms in order to discover and unlock meaning from sophisticated MEV attacks.
-We propose to add this feature to mev-explore to enrich the knowledge of the community, prevent potential blind-spots in unforseen new kinds of attacks.
+We propose to add this feature to mev-explore, enrich the knowledge of the community, prevent potential blind-spots and unforseen new kinds of attacks.

 Machine learning will remove the bias introduced by human interpretation.
 (We simply provide the data to our models, insights are extracted, whether it makes or doesn't make sense to us.)